cdstone/calabash-android/documentation/ruby_api.md

 * Won't be able to pull or push from restricted folders such as /data/data
 * If destination path already exists, it's overwritten without warning
-* For files, full destination path must be provided, ie:
+* For files, full destination path should not be provided, ie:

-Won't work:
+Will work:
 ```
 push("file.jpg", "/sdcard/folder")
 ```

-Will work:
+Won't work:
 ```
 push("file.jpg", "/sdcard/folder/file.jpg")
 ```